 Use our online tool to find out when you can drive, or choose from the following list to read the rule for your type of seizure.

-- I only have seizures when I’m awake, and they affect my consciousness
+- I only have seizures when I’m awake, and they affect my awareness

-- I only have seizures when I’m awake, and they don’t affect my consciousness
+- I only have seizures when I’m awake, and they don’t affect my awareness

 - I only have seizures when I’m asleep

-- I have seizures when I’m awake and asleep
+- I have seizures when I’m awake and when I'm asleep

 - I’ve had a provoked seizure

-If you have seizures that don’t affect your consciousness, you might be able to drive even if you continue having seizures.
+If you have seizures that don’t affect your awareness, you might be allowed to drive even if you continue having seizures.
 The driving agency would need to be satisfied that:

 - You remain fully alert and able to react during your seizures and